 2.2 The overall legal framework for our processing of Personal Data is Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data, and repealing Directive 95/46/EC with related regulation.
-There is also the Act that may be adopted based on the Bill proposed on 25 October 2017 for supplementary provisions to the Regulation concerning the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data.
+In addition, a new Danish Data Protection Act has been adopted - Act No. 502 of 23 May 2018 supplementary provisions to the Regulation on the Protection of Individuals with regard to the Processing of Personal Data and on the Free Exchange of Such Information (Data Protection Act).

 2.3 Any questions concerning this Policy, the processing of your data and any suspected breach must initially be addressed to Nadine Coogan, GDPR Project Manager, Danish Refugee Council.

 3.1 Below are definitions of some of the most important legal terms concerning Personal Data:

 Any form of information concerning an identified or identifiable natural person.
 This means all information that directly or indirectly, alone or in combination, may identify a specific natural person.

 The natural or legal person, public authority, institution or other body that alone, or together with others, determines the purpose and by which means Personal Data may be processed.